brodieG/r2c/README.md

   re-using the result, but at that point the comparison is not apples to apples anymore.
-[^6]: The first compilation can be quite slow as it requires loading the compiler, etc.  Subsequent compilations run in the tenths of seconds.
+[^6]: The first compilation can be quite slow as it requires loading the compiler, etc.  Subsequent compilations run in tenths of seconds.
 [^7]: For this very specific task R also provides `rowsum`, but as it is limited to sums and we cannot separate the splitting and summing steps for timing we will not discuss it further.